Research Areas of Expertise

 Arnold Postlethwaite, MD

-Dr. A Postlethwaite's current research is focused on understanding what transdifferentiates monocytes to fibroblasts, a Phase I Clinical trial of type II collagen based altered peptide ligand to treat RA, how chronic interrupted sleep enhances autoimmune arthritis, and what cytokines effect platelet abnormalities of SSc.
+Dr. A. Postlethwaites current research is focused on immune and antifibrotic effects of novel noncalcemic vitamin D analogs, a Phase I Clinical trial of type II collagen based altered peptide ligand to treat RA, how chronic interrupted sleep enhances autoimmune arthritis, and what cytokines effect platelet abnormalities of SSc.

 Rajendra Raghow, PhD